 New energy legislation was enacted by Congress in the mid seventies to increase the country’s stockpiles of oil and gas.
 As a result of this legislation, Twin Montana, Inc. began aggressively drilling for gas.
 By 1975, it targeted the Fort Worth Basin as its most likely prospect.
 The Natural Gas Act of 1978 further confirmed their convictions about a shift from oil to gas.
 During the next nine years, it drilled and successfully completed over 120 producing gas wells in conglomerate fields in the Fort Worth Basin.
 At one period of time, it drilled sixteen consecutive, commercially successful wildcat wells.
 As the price of natural gas declined, prospects diminished to the point where by 1984, Twin Montana, Inc. had abandoned its natural gas drilling program in favor of superior economics in the exploration for oil.

 In the late 1980’s and early 1990’s, with an unfavorable oil and gas pricing climate, larger independents and majors began to divest of their domestic properties.
 The companies saw the opportunity to increase their reserve base and began purchasing several leases which eventually would become the core value properties of the companies.
-Among these were the Conley Field in Hardeman County, several leases in Wise and Jack County, and properties in Val Verde County.
+Among these were the Conley Field in Hardeman County, several leases in Wise, Jack, and Taylor Counties, and properties in Val Verde County.